elspoka/Chronosphere_Model_99/README.md

 ## Issues

-You can create an issue if you find any problem or feel free to create a PR with a possible fix or any other feature.
-Also, you can create an issue if you have any idea that you think it will be nice if we have it.
+Feel free to create an issue if you find any problem or if you have any idea that you think it will be nice to add.

 ## Authors